Angel1-coder/Netflix-Data-Engineering-Analysis/dashboards/POWER_BI_SETUP.md

 3. Format numbers appropriately (no decimals for counts, 1 decimal for percentages)
 4. Use tooltips for additional context
 5. Ensure responsive layout for different screen sizes
+6. **Layout like the video:** Arrange visuals in a grid with plot/chart in bottom right corner

 ## Publishing